philc/book-notes/business/7 powers - hamilton helmer.md

       enterprise value and compensation, even with best practice Long-Term Incentive Plans in place."
 * Counter-Positioning creates power against a larger incumbent, but creates no power against competitors similar to the entrant.
-E.g. in-and-out vs. Five Guys.
-Both of them are counter-positioned against McDonald's, but they need different power to compete with each other.
+E.g. In-N-Out vs. Five Guys.
+Both of them are counter-positioned against McDonald's, but they are not counter-positioned against each other.
-* Five Stages of Counter-Positioning (how new incumbents react to counter-positioning): denial, ridicule, fear, anger, capitulation.
+* Five Stages of Counter-Positioning (how new incumbents react to counter-positioning):
+  * Denial; ridicule; fear; anger; capitulation.
   * Capitulation happens often too late, via "dabbling," because there's dual pressures to adopt the new model but also preserve the existing business.
 * "The only bet worthwhile for a challenger is one in which *even if the incumbent plays its best